The Complete Guide to 4th of July in Chicago in 2023

 For the full Independence Day Weekend Chicago experience, you’ve got to make it out to Wrigley Field.
 From the iconic red marquee that welcomes you in and the baseball fans unlike any other, this is America’s national pastime at its finest.

-On Sunday, July 3rd at 1:20p local time, the Chicago Cubs will welcome in the Boston Red Sox.
+On Sunday, July 2nd at 1:20p local time, the Chicago Cubs will welcome the Cleveland Guardians at Wrigley Field .
 Tickets are available here for the Sunday matinee game, and they’d make a great family outing before finding your way to your dinner reservations later that evening.

 Check Out Navy Pier

-One can’t-miss attraction for anyone visiting Chicago this Independence Day weeked is the renowned Navy Pier.
+One can’t-miss attraction for anyone visiting Chicago this Independence Day weekend is the renowned Navy Pier.

 From a waterfront beer garden and live music for adults to carnival for the kids, Navy Pier is going to be a lively spot for the whole family all weekend long.
 Plus, it’s also a great jumping-off point for lakefront cruises, bike tours, and more, so you’ll have plenty of excuses to enjoy the Pier.